How to Get Bigger Arms: A Beginner's Complete Training Guide

 Final Thoughts

-Understanding how to get bigger arms isn't about finding the "perfect" exercise — it's about applying basic volume, progressive overload, and recovery rules consistently for long enough that biology has to respond.
-Train triceps as hard as biceps, hit 12–15 weekly sets on each, eat enough protein, lift progressively heavier, and 6 months in, your t-shirts will fit differently.
+Understanding how to get bigger arms isn't about finding the "perfect" exercise — it's about applying the LBE Arm Growth Formula consistently for long enough that biology has to respond.
+Load the stretch.
+Balance the ratio.
+Earn the isolation.
+Hit 12–15 weekly sets on each muscle group, eat enough protein, lift progressively heavier, and 6 months in, your t-shirts will fit differently.

 For the rest of the physique work, pair this with our compound vs isolation exercises guide or subscribe to the LeanBodyEngine newsletter for a new muscle-group specialization program each month.